ericknguyen413/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/da41053b-3b21-4855-b426-efb0e541d91a)

-Now, I will filter to only show SSH (Secure Shell) traffic by typing SSH into the bar at the top, and I will SSH into VM2 using PowerShell:
+Now, I will filter to only show SSH (Secure Shell) traffic by typing SSH into the search bar at the top, and I will SSH into VM2 using PowerShell:

 ![image](https://github.com/user-attachments/assets/4e4fd25e-61b4-419d-bd64-e4275e44da65)